B92: Predecessors

-Radio B92 was founded in May 1989 in Belgrade as a predominantly youth-oriented station on 92.5 MHz FM.
+Radio B92 was founded in May 1989 in Belgrade as a predominantly youth-oriented FM station on 92.5 MHz.
 It received financial help from the Open Society Foundations and the USAID.
 It was briefly closed down by authorities in March 1991.

 During the Yugoslav Wars in the 1990s, RTV B92 was one of the very few sources for news not controlled by the government.
-Although the government did everything in its power to prevent RTV B92 from transmitting its programs they failed.
+Although the authorities made repeated efforts to shut down its broadcasts, the station continued transmitting its programs through alternative means.
 With the help of Dutch internet provider XS4All, RTV B92 started broadcasting their programs over the internet in 1996.
 These broadcasts were then also re-transmitted via the BBC World Service while several local stations on the ground made the programs available throughout Serbia.
-In 1996 the Internationale Medienhilfe organisation awarded the title "Radiostation des Jahres" to Radio B92.
+In 1996, the organisation Internationale Medienhilfe awarded Radio B92 the title “Radiostation des Jahres” (English: “Radio Station of the Year”).

 It was forced off the air for a time in 1999 when NATO bombed Yugoslavia, and government agents cracked down on pro-Western reporting.
 The government took over the station in 1999 but the team continued broadcasting in borrowed studios as B2-92.
 In a dawn raid in May 2000 government troops seized everything.
-Internet broadcasting from secret studios continued however, until after the ousting of Milošević in October 2000, when the two stations were unified.
-It has continued as a combined music and news radio station since.
+Internet broadcasting from secret studios continued however, until at least October 2000.
+On 6 October 2000, TV B92 began broadcasting as a local TV station reaching Belgrade's greater municipal area and parts of Vojvodina.
+Over the next few years, the station expanded its network of repeaters and could be seen in most of Serbia.

-Throughout the years it has become a national radio with wide audience.
-The radio station at its peak had around 400,000 daily listeners which made up 35% of all radio listeners with almost 80 stations competing for airtime.
-As of 2014, Radio B92 covered the whole of the territory of Serbia.